The Index of Dirac Operators on Incomplete Edge Spaces: Mapping properties of

-We will see that Theorem \ref{thm:edgetheorem} can be deduced from the work of Mazzeo in \cite{Ma1991} and its modifications in \cite{ALMPI, ALMPII, MV2013}.
-In order to see that the results of those papers apply, we must prove that the normal operator $N(x\eth)$ is invertible in a suitable sense.
-Taking the Fourier transform of $N_{y}(x \eth)$ in \eqref{eq:normaloperatorxeth} in the $\YY$ variable gives
+We will see that Theorem \ref{thm:edgetheorem} can be deduced from the work of Mazzeo in~\cite{Ma1991} and its modif\/ications in \cite{ALMPI, ALMPII, MV2013}.
+(See also~\cite{KM2014}, which is closely related to~\cite{MV2013}, though not directly used in the current work.)
+In order to see that the results of those papers apply, we must prove that the normal operator $N(x\eth)$ is invertible in a~suitable sense.
+Taking the Fourier transform of~$N_{y}(x \eth)$ in~\eqref{eq:normaloperatorxeth} in the~$\YY$ variable gives